https://www.wemakescholars.com/blog/how-to-save-money-after-taking-an-education-loan

 How to save money on student loans ?

-On our topic of how to save money on student loans, it is useful to know that the whole amount of the TCS can be adjusted in the annual tax liability of your father or mother if they are the co-applicants in your education loan, or if they are the one sending you the money abroad.
-This means the whole amount of TCS can be claimed back.
+- On our topic of how to save money on student loans, it is useful to know that the whole amount of the TCS can be adjusted in the annual tax liability of your father or mother if they are the co-applicants in your education loan, or if they are the one sending you the money abroad.

-Getting back to the above example, say you’re self-funding and your father is sending you money abroad, in addition to the 13 lakhs that your father had to send you, he also has to pay the INR 65K as TCS.
-Now let us assume your father pays INR 1 lakh as income tax on his income every year, this year he can only pay INR 35K because the 65K of TCS can be adjusted in this tax.
+- Now let us assume your father pays INR 1 lakh as income tax on his income every year, this year he can only pay INR 35K because the 65K of TCS can be adjusted in this tax.

 Tax rebate on education loans under section 80E